-Speed limits are set by your Highways Authority.
-On motorways and trunk roads they will be set by the government Highways Agency, on all other roads it is the local authority - either a unitary or county council.
+Speed limits are set by the relevant Highways Authority.
+On motorways and trunk roads they will be set by Highways England, on all other roads it is the local authority - either a unitary or county council.
 Before a speed limit is set the police are consulted and a traffic regulation order is issued.
 The criteria for the speed limits are set by the Highways Authority, taking government advice into account.
 This will include the road characteristics, existing speed of traffic and the number of crashes.

 Q. My notice arrived more than 14 days after the alleged

 offence.
 Shouldn't I have been advised within that

 The notice must be sent to the registered keeper, as shown on DVLA records, so that it can reasonably be expected to arrive within 14 days of the alleged offence.
 If you are not the keeper, but are named as a driver, the notification period may be longer.

 If someone else was driving the car you may be required to provide a valid insurance certificate to prove that they were legally able to drive your vehicle.
 If you are unable to provide a valid insurance certificate to cover the nominated person on the day of the offence, then you will have possibly committed a more serious offence.
 This may result in prosecution for an offence of 'permitting no insurance' against you.
 This offence, if found guilty, has a penalty of 6-8 points and up to a £1000 fine.
 If the person driving was from outside the UK this does not mean that the NIP will be automatically cancelled.
 You must still provide a valid insurance certificate to cover that person on the date the offence was committed.